Ion Coulomb crystals: an exotic form of condensed matter

 \subsubsection{Ground state configuration}

-The ground state equilibrium configuration of a single-plane, trapped ion crystal is an approximate triangular lattice~\cite{Dubin:1989,Dubin:1993,Schiffer:1993}, like that shown in Fig.~\ref{fig:triangular_lattice}.
+The ground state equilibrium configuration of a single-plane, trapped ion crystal is an approximate triangular lattice~\cite{Dubin:1989,Dubin:1993,Schiffer:1993}, like the one shown in Fig.~\ref{fig:triangular_lattice}.
 In the interior of the ion crystal, the ions arrange themselves at the vertices of equilateral triangles, characteristic of an infinite 2D system.
 Such triangular lattices have frequently been called “hexagonal planes” in the literature as it emphasizes the 6-fold symmetry of the lattice.

-For a harmonic trap potential such as Eq.~(\ref{eq:harmonic_confine}), the 2D number density of a single plane crystal is inhomogeneous, decreasing from the center to the boundary of the crystal.
+For a harmonic trap potential such as Eq.~(\ref{eq:harmonic_confine}), the 2D number density of a single-plane crystal is inhomogeneous, decreasing from the center to the boundary of the crystal.
 For simplicity, consider the azimuthally symmetric confinement potential (Eq.~(\ref{eq:rotating_frame}) in Sec.~\ref{sec:Penning trap})

-obtained with $\beta_x = \beta_y \equiv \beta$.
-Single plane ion crystals are formed in the $\hat{z} = 0$ plane of the trap when $\beta \ll 1$.
-For a single plane crystal of $N$ ions, $\beta$ must be less than a critical $\beta_c(N)$, $\beta <\beta_c (N) \approx 0.665/\sqrt{N}$~\cite{Dubin:1993}.
-We can estimate the radial dependence in the 2D number density of a single plane crystal by considering three dimensional crystals formed in the potential of Eq.~(\ref{eq:azimuth_symmetric}).
-This potential produces a crystal with constant, three-dimensional density $n_0$ (see Eqs.~(\ref{eq:n_0_rf_trap}, \ref{eq:3Ddensity})) given by
+obtained with $\beta_x = \beta_y \equiv \beta$. single-plane ion crystals are formed in the $\hat{z} = 0$ plane of the trap when $\beta \ll 1$.
+For a single-plane crystal of $N$ ions, $\beta$ must be less than a critical $\beta_c(N)\approx 0.665/\sqrt{N}$~\cite{Dubin:1993}.
+We can estimate the radial dependence in the 2D number density of a single-plane crystal by considering three-dimensional crystals formed in the potential of Eq.~(\ref{eq:azimuth_symmetric}).
+This potential produces a crystal in a spheroidal volume of axial extent $2Z_p$ and diameter $2R_p$ with constant, three-dimensional density $n_0$ given by

-in a spheroidal volume of axial extent $2Z_p$ and diameter $2R_p$.
+see Eqs.~\eqref{eq:n_0_rf_trap}, \eqref{eq:3Ddensity}.